 “Chaiku” is a hybrid word I came up with to describe my series of micro-poetry.
 Akin to haiku, chaiku is a soul sigh – it is the essence of a story, a poignant moment in time, an awareness and a lived experience captured and conveyed in the brevity of ‘one breath.’

-“Chai” means LIFE in Hebrew.
-Chai, along with its numerical value of 18 in gematria, is a deeply significant and ubiquitous word and number in Judaism, used in countless aspects of Jewish life.
+Chai חי means LIFE in Hebrew.
+Chai, along with its numerical value of 18 in Gematria, is a highly significant word and number in Judaism, used in countless aspects of Jewish life.

-“Ku” is also one of The Three Truths in Buddhism, known as one of the most difficult concepts to understand.
-Ku is “non-substantiality,” meaning that which can not be perceived with the five senses or with the grasping self, but is ‘spiritual ascension space’ filled with latent potential or possibilities in flux.
+Ku is also one of The Three Truths in Buddhism.
+Ku is non-substantiality, meaning that which can not be perceived with the five senses or with the grasping self.
+It is nothingness and yet it is evolving and dynamic, where everything is in everything else.
+Ku is a spiritually fluid space of latent potential or possibilities in flux.

 © 2005 Mother Wintermoon